cloro-dev/chatgpt-scraper/README.md

 ## JSON output structure

-The structured ChatGPT scraper output includes fields such as `id`, `url`, `result.model`, `result.text`, and more.
+The structured ChatGPT scraper output includes fields such as  `result.model`, `result.text`, and more.
 The tables below break down the elements returned, along with descriptions and data types.

 **Note:** The number of items and fields may vary depending on the submitted prompt and whether shopping cards are available in the response.